Categories

 So, if you live in Earth’s northern hemisphere, and if your sky is clear of clouds (…and, of course, if you don’t live in polar regions, where the Polar Day currently occurs), do take a look at the night sky!
 Best is to look just after the nautical twilight, or when the stars start being seen in the North-north-west direction, just a little bit above the horizon!
 More exactly, locate the well known asterism Big Dipper and look just right under it!
 You will not regret it!

 And if you want to take photos of the comet, don’t forget your tripods!
 I forgot it and the photos look blurry, but still nice!
 Did you manage to take nice pictures of it?
-And remember, if you’d like to get to know the night sky better – do visit me in Vadsø next winter, where the perspective of the zenith is completely different and where light pollution almost doesn’t exist, and let’s go on an Arctic Stargazing adventure together!
+And remember, if you’d like to get to know the night sky better – do visit Vadsø with me next winter, where the perspective of the zenith is completely different and where light pollution almost doesn’t exist, and let’s go on an Arctic Stargazing adventure together!

 Photo of Comet Neowise taken with my phone and without a tripod!